pohl-michel/pohl-michel/README.md

 ### Hello world 👋

-My name is Michel, and I am a machine learning engineer / research scientist living in Tokyo. :robot: :tokyo_tower:
+My name is Michel, and I am a machine learning engineer / research scientist living in the UK. :uk: :guardsman: :umbrella:

 I thought that I could introduce myself using some Python code below :technologist: :zany_face: